 I tell kids that ZIM!
 (The Zone of Intrinsic Motivation) is a conversation, a negotiation, and, for those who succeed, a celebration.
 I challenge them to grow my circle (the WHAT I WANT YOU TO DO teacher stuff).
 Some do.
 Others…

 Mac Lab Media expands my circle in radical ways.
 Kids like the one who was building shelves (drawing robot heads) now have a stairway to their own digital arts heaven.
 He can say the robot heads are intended to be used as symbols, shapes, patterns, decorative borders, dingbats (for a font), or even Photoshop brushes and I’ll say, Great.
 Make more robot heads!

-I’m still uninterested in some kids’ obsessions with celebrities, sports stars, exotic cars, money, gold, diamonds, and the like but I did recently add two new items students may purchase (with our digital currency—see Game On: A Work in Progress)—to escape my disdain and (temporarily) follow their bliss ⇒ [go_store id=”26617″] and [go_store id=”26619″].
+I’m still uninterested in some kids’ obsessions with celebrities, sports stars, exotic cars, money, gold, diamonds, and the like but I did recently add two new items students may purchase (with our digital currency—see Game On: A Work in Progress)—to escape my disdain and (temporarily) follow their bliss ⇒ store items no longer available—replaced with perks for 2017/18.
 (They have to work on Mac Lab stuff to earn their gold.
 Who am I to tell them how to spend it?)